iotivity/iotivity/Readme.scons.txt

 may always fail.

-=== Build Iotivity project on Mac OSX ===
+=== Build IoTivity project on Mac OSX ===

-1. Build Iotivity project for Mac OSX
+1. Build IoTivity project for Mac OSX
       $ cd <top directory of the project>
       $ scons SYS_VERSION=yyy
 (yyy is the OSX version, e.g. 10.9)

-2. Build Iotivity project for Android(It's the same as on Ubuntu)
+2. Build IoTivity project for Android(It's the same as on Ubuntu)
       $ cd <top directory of the project>
       $ scons TARGET_OS=android TARGET_ARCH=xxx
 (xxx can be x86, armeabi, armeabi-v7a, armeabi-v7a-hard)

-3. Build Iotivity project for IOS
+3. Build IoTivity project for IOS
       $ cd <top directory of the project>
       $ scons TARGET_OS=ios TARGET_ARCH=xxx SYS_VERSION=yyy
 (xxx can be i386, x86_64, armv7, armv7s, arm64, yyy is IOS version, e.g. 7.0)